Mukhyamantri Chandru: Acting career

 In 1978, Chandru, then a part of the troupe Kalagangotri, was chosen to play Krishna Dwaipayana Kaushal, the Chief Minister of a fictitious Indian State of Udayanchal.
 The role went to him after Lohithaswa, the actor who was to play the role, fell ill.
 Titled Mukhyamantri, Chief Minister in Kannada, the play is an adaptation of a 1976 book of the same name written by Ranjit Kapoor.
 In the play, the Chief Minister's role is shortened to KD Kaushal or KeDi, a word used to refer to a delinquent.
 Chandru "incorporated [his] own dialogues while acting, eventually turning the serious drama into a comedy".
 The play became widely popular and the sobriquet 'Mukhyamantri' stuck to him.
-As of January 2020, the play completed its 700th show across India and outside.
+As of May 2026, the play completed its 875th show across India and outside.
+Critics have noted that dialogues in the play have been changed over the years, and that "...the play remains ever fresh to its audiences, who see it as a reflection of their own times.

 Chandru's career in films began in 1983 when he was cast by producer N. Veeraswamy to play a supporting role in Chakravyuha.
 His other notable role came in the comedy Ganeshana Maduve (1990) that saw him play an overbearing landlord, alongside Anant Nag.
+A shooting mishap during the filming of Central Rowdy (1991) led to partial loss of vision in his right eye.

 Political life

 Chandru accepted the ticket offered by the ruling Janata Party to contest the 1985 Karnataka Legislative Assembly election from Gauribidanur.
 This followed after actors Anant Nag and Shankar Nag denied.
 Chandru won the seat by a margin of over 6,600 votes.
 Speaking about an incident to The Times of India of his stint as the Member of the Legislative Assembly, he said that the officers who assisted him when he "decided to get tough with the sand-mining mafia controlled by a liquor baron in his constituency" were transferred, and when he complained to Chief Minister Ramakrishna Hegde, he was to told to "get practical".
 Following the term, he contested unsuccessfully from the Chikballapur constituency in the 1989 Lok Sabha elections.
 His party merged with two other parties at the time to become Janata Dal.

-In the early 1990s, with "rift between Ramakrishna Hegde and Deve Gowda worsening", Chandru quit the Janata Dal.
+In the early 1990s, with "rift between Ramakrishna Hegde and H. D. Deve Gowda worsening", Chandru quit the Janata Dal.
 In 1991, he joined the Bharatiya Janata Party.
 He was nominated as a member of the Karnataka Legislative Council in 1998 and for the second time in 2004, completing the term in 2010.
 In 2008, he was appointed the chairperson of the Kannada Development Authority.
 The position was the same rank of a cabinet minister, and Chandru was retained by the subsequent governments, despite his resignation from BJP in 2013.
 He cited "dedicat[ing himself] for the cause of the State and Kannada language" as the reason for the quitting.
 In March 2014, he joined the Indian National Congress (INC).